 Cultures de facto no longer have the insinuated form of homogeneity and separateness.
 They have instead assumed a new form, which is to be called transcultural insofar that it passes through classical cultural boundaries.
 Cultural conditions today are largely characterized by mixes and permeations […].
 The concept of transculturality […] is a consequence of the inner differentiation and complexity of modern cultures.
 These encompass […] a number of ways of life and cultures, which also interpenetrate or emerge from one another.

-Following this thought, we propose to replace the interculturality paradigm in SA research and language education as well with the transculturality paradigm, which we argue is more appropriate when wanting to avoid the pitfalls of essentialism in conceptualizing culture in the context of language education.
+Following this thought, we propose to replace the interculturality paradigm in SA research and language education with a transculturality paradigm, which we argue is more appropriate when wanting to avoid the pitfalls of essentialism in conceptualizing culture in the context of language education.

 5.3 The interculturality paradigm versus the transculturality paradigm